microsoft/BikeSharing360_CognitiveServicesKioskApp/README.md

 Build and run the application

 ## Running the demo
-You can find the steps to run through the demo script by clicking <a href="/Documents/Script.docx">HERE</a>.
+You can find the steps to run through the demo script found in the **Documents** folder of this repo.

 Enjoy!